What Happens During an ASHRAE Level 2 Site Visit

 - Finalize and deliver

 That post-visit work typically runs three to five weeks.
-The full timeline from kickoff to delivered report is usually four to six weeks.
+The full timeline from kickoff to delivered report is usually six to eight weeks for most Oregon buildings.

 Common Questions We Get During Visits

 “Do we need to shut anything down for you to measure it?”
 Almost never.
 The measurements are non-invasive.
-Combustion analysis on a boiler may require a brief equipment access window, but no production-disrupting shutdowns.
+Combustion analysis on a boiler may require a brief equipment access window, but no production-disrupting shutdowns or operational changes.

 “Can we do this off hours?”
-Yes, and sometimes we recommend it for occupied office buildings.
+Yes, and sometimes we recommend it for occupied office buildings or sensitive operations.
 Off-hours visits work especially well for retail and hospitality properties where occupied space can’t easily be disturbed.
+We can schedule evening or weekend visits if building operations require it.

 “What if we have areas we don’t want documented in detail?”
 Tell us upfront.
 Tenant security areas, server rooms with restricted access, and confidential R&D spaces all get handled differently.
-We work around them.
+We work around them and document that we did.
+Exclusions don’t prevent a compliant audit.

 “Do you need building access to every space?”
-Not every space, but a representative sample of every space type.
+Not every space, but a representative sample of every space type and exposure.
 A building with 200 identical hotel rooms doesn’t need 200 room inspections — a sample of 5-10 across different floors and orientations is usually enough.
+Same with office buildings with dozens of similar offices.

 The Realistic Outcome

-By the end of the on-site visit, the audit team has the information needed to model the building, identify the highest-value energy conservation measures, run the life-cycle cost analysis, and prepare a Form Q compliance report that satisfies Oregon BPS requirements under ORS 330-300.
-The facilities team has lost a day, gained a useful set of operating insights, and is on track for compliance.
+By the end of the on-site visit, the audit team has the information needed to model the building accurately, identify the highest-value energy conservation measures, run the life-cycle cost analysis, and prepare a Form Q compliance report that satisfies Oregon BPS requirements under ORS 330.135.
+The facilities team has given up a day or two of their time, gained useful insights about their building’s operating problems, and is on track for compliance.

 Dedicated to helping Oregon contractors and property owners navigate building codes and compliance requirements with clarity and confidence.